ethan0905/Starton_hackathon_2022/README.md

 2. For each mission, we create a unique smart contract that is not editable and not replicable.
 3. We store the documents on decentralised database (IPFS).

+It is a simply-to-use contract creator tool that allows any users to create their own traditional contract, but…. directly on blockchain !

 We create a climate of trust for every users (Open Trust Framework Model).

 #### What technologies did you use?